Yuxiaoliu12/Wintermute/09-long-tail-enjoyor/README.md

 - a) How, in theory, can you make money based on the SIP specification?
 - b) Provide the simulation data when you execute the opportunity using the full maxETH amount.

+a) Based on prices from coingecko, sETH once reached 1.04 ETH on May 13, 2021.
+If the mintFeeRate is lower than the price difference between sETH and ETH, profits can be made.
+b) There is actual data on EtherScan and I will use 0x2393c368C70B42f055a4932a3fbeC2AC9C548011 as an example.
+At about 19:00 GMT on that day, the user minted 4867 sETH and swapped for 4978 ETH, making a profit of 111 ETH.
+Deducting 0.1% of mintFeeRate and burnFeeRate, as well as 4*0.14 ETH transaction fee, they still made a profit of 106 ETH, which was 382k dollars at that time.